LarsHoldgaard/CodeContextExport/README.md

 CodeContextExport takes the hassle out of manually gathering and copying file content by automating the export process.
 Whether you're working with AI-driven tools that need a better understanding of your codebase or just want an efficient way to extract file content, this tool saves time and simplifies workflows.

 (Lol, all written by ChatGPT - pretty bad, right?)

+PS: No human has read this code, and it was made very quickly.
+I don't mind shit code, but even I don't dare open these files.